SEEING WITH SPIRITUAL UNDERSTANDING

-Although the Lord Jesus had risen from the dead and there were many indisputable signs in the tomb confirming the Lord’s resurrection, yet Mary Magdalene stay put at the tomb weeping (John 20:11-12).
+Although the Lord Jesus had risen from the dead and there were many indisputable signs in the tomb confirming the Lord’s resurrection, Mary Magdalene stayed put at the tomb weeping (John 20:11-12).

 That was simply an act of unbelief!

-Mary’s unbelief was the result of her inability to see right or see with spiritual understanding.
+Mary’s unbelief resulted from her inability to see right or see with spiritual understanding.
 Not even the presence of the two angels in the tomb could convince Mary that the Lord Jesus had resurrected from the dead.